nguyenmp/docs-v2/content/influxdb/v2.0/reference/beta-17-upgrade-guide.md

 ## 1. Disable any existing integrations

-To begin, if you have any software interacting with your local InfluxDB beta instance, you will need to pause those integrations until the upgrade is complete.
+To begin, if you have any software interacting with your InfluxDB beta instance, pause those integrations until the upgrade is complete.
 This includes Telegraf, client libraries, and any custom applications you may have developed.
-Basically, anything reading, writing, or monitoring your InfluxDB instance will need to be shut off and re-enabled after the upgrade.
+Basically, anything reading, writing, or monitoring your InfluxDB instance should be shut off and re-enabled after the upgrade.

 ## 2. Stop existing InfluxDB beta instance